MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 The extension currently provides:

-- AI-enhanced IntelliSense for C#, C++, and XAML that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
+- AI-assisted IntelliSense for C#, C++, and XAML that predicts the most likely correct API for the developer to use, rather than just presenting an alphabetical list of members.
 It uses the developer's current code context and patterns to provide this dynamic list.

-- AI-enhanced IntelliSense recommendations based on your own code (C# only).
+- AI-assisted IntelliSense recommendations based on your own code (C# only).
 For more information, see [IntelliCode models based on your code FAQ](custom-model-faq.md).

 - Inference of code style and formatting conventions to dynamically create an [.editorconfig file](/visualstudio/ide/create-portable-custom-editor-options) from your codebase (C# only).
 EditorConfig files help to keep your code consistent by defining code styles and formats.
 These conventions allow Visual Studio to offer automatic style and format fixes to clean up your document.
 Find more details about this feature in [this blog article](https://aka.ms/vsicec).